tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 - The overall cluster resource utilization remains below 70%, both before and during the upgrade process.
 This helps you avoid issues related to resource contention or performance degradation.

 By doing a quick resource health check ahead of time, you’re giving yourself extra confidence that the upgrade will proceed smoothly — without unexpected slowdowns, crashes, or deployment failures due to lack of available resources.
 For more information about `SUSE Rancher Prime Manager` hardware and resource requirements, refer to the official [SUSE documentation - SUSE Rancher Prime – Hardware Requirements](https://documentation.suse.com/cloudnative/rancher-manager/latest/en/installation-and-upgrade/requirements/requirements.html#_hardware_requirements)

+> Have I Reviewed the Known Issues for My Target Rancher Version?

+Before moving forward with your upgrade, it’s a smart idea to take a moment and check the known issues associated with the version of SUSE Rancher Prime Manager you’re planning to upgrade to.

+Every Rancher release comes with a set of release notes published on GitHub, and these often include a list of known bugs, limitations, and behaviors that may impact your environment.
+Reviewing these ahead of time gives you a clearer picture of what to expect — and helps you avoid surprises that could delay your upgrade or cause post-upgrade headaches.

+You can find all release notes — including known issues — in the [official SUSE Rancher GitHub repository](https://github.com/rancher/rancher/releases)

+Taking a few minutes to read through these notes now can help you save hours of troubleshooting later — and ensures you go into the upgrade fully informed and prepared.

 > **Is My Backup Ready?**